Abreu Advogados

 Legal Requirements As To The Form Of Agreement

 As a rule, employment agreements do not need to take any particular form and therefore they may be oral or written.
-However, the exceptions to this general rule are fixed term employment agreements, employment agreements under a commission of services regime, part-time employment agreements, intermittent employment agreements, tele-work and temporary work.
+However, the exceptions to this general rule are fixed term employment agreements, employment agreements under a commission of service regime, part-time employment agreements, intermittent employment agreements, tele-work, and temporary work.
 Regardless of the form of agreement, there are a number of key terms and conditions that must be provided to the employee in writing, as follows:

 • The identity of the employer.
 In the case of a corporate employer, this includes details of the company’s structure (i.e. its holdings and subsidiaries and/or the existence of a group of companies) and its respective headquarters or address;